 How to fish lake Moeraki

 Shore fishing can be difficult because of the vegetation.
 It is best fished from a boat; I find a fishing kayak ideal, but the somewhat small size of the lake makes it possible to fish from almost any craft.
-Float Tubes and pack rafts are lightweight alternatives.
+Float Tubes and pack rafts are lightweight alternatives and perfect for working the shorelines.

 At the head of the lake, the Moeraki River forms a shallow delta.
 Brown trout patrol the shallows.
 These can be stalked from either onshore or by boat.
 A nymph suspended beneath a dry works particularly well.